FindMySchool LogoFindMySchool

 There is also a clear attempt to make pupils’ voice and leadership visible.
 A student council is an established feature, and the inspection narrative links this to pupils feeling they can influence change.
 For families, the practical implication is that Thornhill’s culture is not framed as “you fit in or you do not”.
 It is framed as a community that expects students to contribute, with adult systems in place when they struggle.

-On FindMySchool’s GCSE outcomes ranking (based on official data), Thornhill is ranked 3,193rd in England and 13th in Sunderland.
-This places it below England average, within the lower-performing 40% of secondary schools nationally.
+On FindMySchool's GCSE outcomes ranking (based on official data), Thornhill is ranked 2,010th in England and 7th in Sunderland.
+This places it around the middle of the national distribution rather than in the strongest academic band.

 The attainment profile shows:

 Interpreting this for parents: the negative Progress 8 figure indicates that, on average, pupils make less progress than pupils with similar starting points nationally.
-The EBacc point score being well below the England benchmark points to a particular challenge in sustaining strong outcomes across the full EBacc suite.
+The EBacc point score of 3.4 and EBacc grade 5+ figure of 6.5% point to a particular challenge in sustaining strong outcomes across the full EBacc suite.

 There is an important contextual caveat that is officially recognised.
 The school’s May 2024 inspection notes that historical examination outcomes do not reflect the improving curriculum, and that outcomes are negatively affected by high pupil mobility.
 For families deciding whether to back the school’s direction of travel, this is the key tension: a school that is structurally improving, with outcomes still catching up.